-The revolutionary painting techniques, which avoided the use of a paintbrush, pushed for the avant-garde ideas and experimentation in the visual arts.
+How many different painting techniques do you know?
+Apart from the traditional ones, there are many revolutionary painting techniques, which avoided the use of a paintbrush, pushed for the avant-garde ideas and experimentation in the visual arts.
 Needing to break away from the traditional understanding of the art’s role, that of reproducing reality to a highest possible likeness, the artists of the 20th-century eagerly embraced new experiments which involved the use of an artist’s entire body, incorporation of found objects and materials, and the use of industrial tools instead of a brush.

-The Mexican muralist, David Alfaro Siqueiros was one of the first authors to publicly shun the paintbrush, calling the tool “an implement of hair and wood in an age of steel.”
+The Mexican muralist, David Alfaro Siqueiros was one of the first authors to publicly shun the paintbrush, calling the tool an implement of hair and wood in an age of steel.
 Wishing to further investigate the boundaries of painting techniques, the artist established a radical Experimental Workshop in New York City in 1936.
 In such a place, some of the most celebrated names in art history, such as Jackson Pollock, met to pour, airbrush, scrape, splatter pigments, and to incorporate industrial materials into their practice.

 ALl images used for illustrative purposes only.
 Featured image: Various paintings techniques and tools.
 Images via pinterest.com

-While Jackson Pollock is considered as the most well-known painter who created his abstract pieces by dripping paint onto a flat canvas, many before him experimented with this method as well.
+While Jackson Pollock is considered as the most well-known painter who created his abstract pieces by dripping paint onto a flat canvas, many before him experimented with these unusual painting techniques as well.
 Japanese Zen Buddhist painters investigated splashing ink as far back as the 15th-century, while various authors from the Dada and Surrealist movements also used this expressive and highly experimental process.
 Standing as a rejection of traditional methods of painting, splattering and dripping focus on the connection between the author and his/her body, and many considered Pollock’s canvases as footprints of the artist’s life and of a particular moment of creation.
 Closely linked to the ideas of Existentialism philosophy, his paintings transmitted the essence of life, not only due to its explosive quality, but also to the chance events and the inclusion of numerous found objects, such as metal rods, kitchen tools, towels, sticks, and artist’s cigarette buds.